 John Billing (2018-2019, 2019-2020, 2020-2021)

-John Billing’s fascination with the process of language acquisition led him to seek his master’s degree in applied linguistics.
-Later pursuing interest in the deep connection between Chinese history and Chinese culture, John entered the PhD program in East Asian Languages and Civilization at ASU, where he is now immersed in the language, literature, and history of pre-modern China.
-Currently, John’s focus on ways books in general, and print technology, in particular, have been instrumental to the shaping of culture throughout the history of East Asia is stimulating him to examine sources at the intersection of Chinese literature, bibliography, religion, and intellectual history.
+Sam Billing’s fascination with the process of language acquisition led him to seek his master’s degree in applied linguistics.
+Later, a deepening interest in Chinese history and culture led Sam to the PhD program in East Asian Languages and Civilization at ASU, where he is now immersed in the language, literature, and history of pre-modern China.
+Sam’s research focuses on how the print publication of literary collections of Song dynasty authors contributed to the shaping of public memory and the making of place in the Song dynasty period.

 James Edmonds (2018-2019, Summer 2019, 2019-2020)